A Derivation of Intelligence from Guided Relation-Creation

 That’s what intelligence is.
 And that’s what its absence looks like when capability continues without it.

-Reality exists.
-Finite organized systems exist within it.
-But the continued existence of a finite organized system is not guaranteed by the mere fact that it exists.
-A system can continue, or it can fail.
-It can remain organized, or it can be broken, starved, poisoned, dissolved, ruptured, disordered, or destroyed.
+A finite organized system does not continue merely because it exists.
+It can remain organized, or it can fail.
+It can be broken, starved, poisoned, dissolved, disordered, ruptured, or destroyed.

 So the first problem is not intelligence.